CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 ## Generate Attributes

 The generate_attributes.rb file within this repository may be used to generate part of the attributes required for the profile.
-The script will inspect AWS regions: us-east-1, us-east-2, us-west-1, us-west-2 to generate the following attributes to STDOUT.
+The script will inspect AWS regions (us-east-1, us-east-2, us-west-1, us-west-2) to generate the following attributes to STDOUT.

 ```
 - config_delivery_channels